CS559/559Theme/readme.md

 - the new mainroad includes better logo support - revisit how header.html works
 - mainroad doesn't seem to work if the root page is `index.md` - it has to be `_index.md`
     - workaround: use `_index.md` but make the `mainSections` in config.toml not have any posts
-- lunr search doesn't check page titles (which would be really useful)
+- lunr search doesn't check page titles (which would be really useful) - although the code seems to say that it does

 ## startup process